RealCodingRJ/RealCodingRJ/README.md

 <h2>Welcome I am Ryan James or RealCodingRJ</h2>
 <p>I am a Software Developer I Mostly Use JavaScript | TypeScript For UI Web Apps</p>

-<h4>My Mission Is to Make Software to Help and Make My Life Easier</h4>
+<p>My Mission Is to Make Software to Help and Make My Life Easier</p>